Sales Tax Audits and Sales Tax Audit Defense

 The CPA should be authorized under a Power of Attorney to speak with the auditor for the tax matters and the years in question.

-The sales tax auditor will also want to see copies of sales tax exemption certificates from customers.
+The sales tax auditor will also want to see copies of sales tax exemption certificates (also called resale certificates) from customers.
 Missing or invalid exemption certificates are a common cause of problems during a sales tax audit.
 As an example, here is a link to the sales tax exemption certificate used by the Georgia Department of Revenue.

 The responsibility is on the taxpayers (and their CPA or tax professional) to provide documentation to the auditor that demonstrates that the sales taxes were properly paid.
 Business should ensure that they retain this documentation in their files in the event of an audit.

-When audited by the state, give the auditor what they ask for, once it has been reviewed by your CPA or other tax professional.
+When audited by the state’s department of revenue, give the auditor what they ask for, once it has been reviewed by your CPA or other tax professional.
 But only give the auditor what they specifically ask for.
 There is no reason to give the auditor more than what was requested.

 Tax Audit Representation